 Scabies is caused by tiny mites that burrow into the skin.
 It can be passed on through close body or sexual contact, or from infected clothing, bedding or towels.

-If you develop scabies you may have intense itching that is worse at night.
+If you develop scabies, you may have intense itching that's worse at night.
 The itching can be in your genital area, but it also often occurs between your fingers, on wrists and ankles, under your arms, or on your body and breasts.

 You may have a rash or tiny spots.
 In some people, scabies can be confused with eczema.
 It's usually very difficult to see the mites.

 Scabies can usually be successfully treated using special creams or shampoos available over the counter in most pharmacies, or from a GP or GUM clinic.
 The itching can sometimes continue for a short period, even after effective treatment.